Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 (cgroup_mutex held by caller)

 Called to allocate a subsystem state object for a cgroup.
-The subsystem should allocate its subsystem state object for the passed cgroup, returning a pointer to the new object on success or a ERR_PTR() value.
-On success, the subsystem pointer should point to a structure of type cgroup_subsys_state (typically embedded in a larger subsystem-specific object), which will be initialized by the cgroup system.
-Note that this will be called at initialization to create the root subsystem state for this subsystem; this case can be identified by the passed cgroup object having a NULL parent (since it's the root of the hierarchy) and may be an appropriate place for initialization code.
+The subsystem should allocate its subsystem state object for the woke passed cgroup, returning a pointer to the woke new object on success or a ERR_PTR() value.
+On success, the woke subsystem pointer should point to a structure of type cgroup_subsys_state (typically embedded in a larger subsystem-specific object), which will be initialized by the cgroup system.
+Note that this will be called at initialization to create the woke root subsystem state for this subsystem; this case can be identified by the woke passed cgroup object having a NULL parent (since it's the woke root of the woke hierarchy) and may be an appropriate place for initialization code.

 ``int css_online(struct cgroup *cgrp)``